-10.2.
-The Company
+10.2 The Company

 Each Sub-fund will be treated as a separate entity for United Kingdom tax purposes.
-The tax treatment of a Sub-fund and the distributions it makes will depend on its investment policy and the type of investments held by the Subfund in question.

 The Company is generally exempt from United Kingdom tax on capital gains realised on the disposal of its investments.
 However, in some cases, gains realised on holdings in non-reporting offshore funds will incur a tax charge on disposal.